Healing and hope for child labor survivors in Nepal

 In one of the classrooms, I recognize Binuka, whose story I had heard from my colleague and Child Development program lead, Hem Moktan.
 Orphaned since the age of ten, and originally from Makwanpur district, some 100 km from Kathmandu, Binuka was kept in domestic servitude and verbally abused at her brother’s house before being trafficked to work in a carpet factory in Kathmandu.
 There, she barely received a salary, and experienced even more mistreatment.
 After three years, she was identified by a GoodWeave inspector, removed from the factory and brought to Hamro Ghar.

 Every year, millions of children worldwide are subjected to child labor, robbed of their innocence and deprived of their basic rights.
 An estimated 160 million children are engaged in child labor globally, with a significant portion involved in hazardous work.
 In Nepal, 1.1 million children are exploited in sectors including agriculture, domestic work, brick making and textile manufacturing.
-This is a growing issue: in the Nepali carpet sector, GoodWeave has seen cases of child labor grow by 28% in 2023 compared to 2022.
+GoodWeave inspectors continue to identify child labor cases in the Nepali carpet sector, most of them in hidden, outsourced, and informal worksites.

 With increasing cases of child labor, long-term, child-centric remediation options are more vital than ever – and increasingly need funding.